theoladune/AIVC-Seminar/text/script.md

 And we can even do all intra coding with only standalone images.

+So using, the different parameters, we have a quite flexible coder, able to use any coding configuration.

 # Setting the rate target

 So once we have chosen the coding configuration, we may want to set the rate target.